CIBC-Internal/python/Doc/library/subprocess.rst

    .. note::

-      The function is implemented using a busy loop (non-blocking call and short sleeps).
+      When the ``timeout`` parameter is not ``None``, then (on POSIX) the function is implemented using a busy loop (non-blocking call and short sleeps).
 Use the :mod:`asyncio` module for an asynchronous wait: see :class:`asyncio.create_subprocess_exec`.

    .. versionchanged:: 3.3
       *timeout* was added.

-   .. deprecated:: 3.4

-      Do not use the *endtime* parameter.
-It is was unintentionally exposed in 3.3 but was left undocumented as it was intended to be private for internal use.
-Use *timeout* instead.

 .. method:: Popen.communicate(input=None, timeout=None)

    Interact with process: Send data to stdin.
 Read data from stdout and stderr, until end-of-file is reached.
-Wait for process to terminate.
+Wait for process to terminate and set the :attr:`~Popen.returncode` attribute.
 The optional *input* argument should be data to be sent to the child process, or ``None``, if no data should be sent to the child.
-The type of *input* must be bytes or, if *universal_newlines* was ``True``, a string.
+If streams were opened in text mode, *input* must be a string.
+   Otherwise, it must be bytes.

    :meth:`communicate` returns a tuple ``(stdout_data, stderr_data)``.
+   The data will be strings if streams were opened in text mode; otherwise, bytes.

    Note that if you want to send data to the process's stdin, you need to create the Popen object with ``stdin=PIPE``.
 Similarly, to get anything other than